 I’ve been fascinated by the conversation happening online about context.
-Jason (see “On Mobile Context”), Mark (see “A Richer Canvas”), Jeff (see “A Serious Exercise, Like an SAT Question”), and Luke (see “Mobile Context Revisited”)—as well as many others—have provided some compelling reasons for us to continue the discussion.
+Jason, Mark, Jeff, and Luke (see “Mobile Context Revisited”)—as well as many others—have provided some compelling reasons for us to continue the discussion.

 I recognize the danger of content assumptions based on the immediate context of a user's single visit to a website, especially if this “context” is really just “device-width.”
 However, I think we all believe there must be a way to use context to provide a better experience for our users.

 Even if we extend our understanding of context to include more than the width of the device or browser (think “connection speed,” “location,” or other available attributes), we’re still relying on clues from a single visit.
 This is thin ice, especially if we’re serving an entirely unique DOM.

 What if we could rely on observed patterns in our users’ behavior to make a more educated guess about content priority?
 Rather than observing a user's context at one time, we could observe the story leading up to that moment in time.

 If we can suspend the focus on implementation details for a minute, let's imagine a couple of possible perspectives using what I'll call "story" instead of "context."

 The “My Site” Perspective